KrisFlyer Miles Redemption Guide – How to Start Playing the Miles Game in Singapore

 Lead time: Few rewards points allow for instantaneous conversion into KrisFlyer miles.
 You shouldn’t convert your points just before you book your round-the-world trip and expect to see them in your KrisFlyer account right away.
 Buffer about a week or more.

 KrisFlyer miles expiry: Whether you’re earning KrisFlyer miles directly or converting them from rewards points, they have a shelf life of 3 years.
-Now that COVID-19 is a thing, Singapore Airlines has implemented a rollover scheme in which your points will be extended or rolled over based on your membership cycle.
+Because COVID-19 was a thing, Singapore Airlines implemented a rollover scheme that extended or rolled over points based on one’s membership cycle.
 Check here for more details.

 Back to top